l7mp/stunner/doc/GATEWAY.md

 In the below example, we open a STUN/TURN listener on the UDP port 3478.
 STUNner will automatically expose this listener on a public IP address and port by creating a [LoadBalancer service](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) for each Gateway.
+The name and namespace of the automatically provisioned service are the same as those of the Gateway, and the service is automatically updated if the Gateway changes (e.g., a port changes).
 Then, it awaits clients to connect and, once authenticated, forward client connections to an arbitrary service backend.

 ```yaml